Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Computational study

 \subsubsection{Stability Analysis}

-The stability of the explanations is analyzed by quantifying the percentage of distinct runs that agree on the same explanation for each sample.
+The stability of the explanations is analyzed by quantifying the percentage of distinct runs\footnote{Note that one teacher network was trained for each dataset, and its corresponding student networks underwent multiple runs to accommodate randomization.
+Since AVG is derived from the teacher network rather than the student networks, it is excluded from this analysis.} that agree on the same explanation for each sample.
 Given the previously discussed observation that SA and SH tend to steadily choose the same groups even across different samples, we focus on methods MLA and LL for this analysis.
-Figure \ref{figStability} shows the boxplots for the best (1B) and two best (2B) \textit{concept groups} per dataset.
+Fig. \ref{figStability} shows the boxplots for the best (1B) and two best (2B) \textit{concept groups} per dataset.

 For these datasets, the 1B \textit{concept groups} comparison of MLA and LL appears inconclusive.
 For CT, we observe a better performance of MLA but larger variability than LL.
 On the other hand, the exact opposite can be said for RW, whereas both distributions seem to be identical for NI.
-For the 2B \textit{concept groups} case, both models appear to be quite stable with averages of over $60\%$ of agreement across runs.
-Again, the model-to-model comparison seems to be dataset-dependant, however, MLA shows lower variability than LL.
 It is important to note that correlation between concept groups could have a major impact in the 1B results.
 In the extreme case in which the data has perfectly correlated groups, the methods are free to choose one group over the other at random.
 Identifying the \textit{two best concept groups} helps to mitigate this issue.
+Our experiments using the 2B \textit{concept groups} show that both models are quite stable with averages of over $60\%$ of agreement across runs.
+Again, the average model-to-model comparison seems to be dataset-dependant, however, MLA consistently shows lower variability than LL, making it more reliable and prone to provide robust and reliable explanations.